Pushkar-Mahajan4/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 >As the comment implies, this command tells your container which directory is the working directory

-- [ ] Under the comment '# What source code do you what to copy, and where to put it?' type `COPY . /src/app`
+- [ ] Under the comment '# What source code do you want to copy, and where to put it?' type `COPY . /src/app`

 >`COPY` takes two arguments (It's a little hard to tell, but ` . ` and `/src/app` are separated by a space)
 >